NOPD: Multiple victims in Mid-City shooting

-Police officials said the shooting happened near a large event in Mid-City.
-Two people died at the shooting scene, and three people are being treated at an area hospital.
+According to police, First District officers were in the area of the gathering when they heard shots fired.
+Officers found five people suffering from gunshot wounds.
+Two of the victims were taken to the hospital by ambulance, another went by car.
+Two of the victims were pronounced dead by EMS.

 Officials said they found one person injured in the 600 block of Telemachus Street.
-Another victim was found on Banks Street, as well as on Tulane Avenue, according to police.
+Another victim was found on Banks Street, as well as those shot on Tulane Avenue, according to police.

+Crimestoppers has increased the reward for information in this shooting to $5,000.

 Anyone with information on this shooting is asked to call Crimestoppers at (504) 822-1111.